m-digman/feature-flag-audit/README.md

 - Description
 - Tags

 The owner is taken from the first part of the email address, everything before @domain.
 Last modified days is calcuated from today.
 If a feature flag has never been evaluated, then the Last evaluated value will be blank and 0 means it was evaluated today.
+The file is created in the "data" folder and named "<environment-key>-feature-flags-<yyyy-mm-dd>".CSV

 # Run
 Generates a .CSV file listing the feature flags configured in LaunchDarkly, for the project and environment defined in ff_config.yaml